 The first time I heard about YouTube was in 2007.
 Instantly, I understood the value of the platform and began preparing videos to be uploaded.
 To me, this was an answer to my prayers.

-My whole life I wanted to make movies as a career but was forbidden because Hollywood had control of the entertainment industry and Hollywood was immoral.
+My whole life I wanted to make movies as a career but was forbidden because Hollywood and its immorality had control of the entertainment industry.
 But YouTube was advertised as a place where people outside of Hollywood could have a voice.
 YouTube was a place where I could speak without being compelled to compromise my standards.
 However, Rashel did not share my optimism about the platform.

 In my story, Rashel's real name and face has been censored to respect her privacy.
 Censorship of this nature allows me to tell my story while respecting her wish to remain silent.